 What are the best studio headphones right now?

-If your budget is small, our choice for the best headphones for music production has to be the awesome Sennheiser HD-206.
+If you do't have loads to spend, our choice for the best studio headphones for music production has to be the awesome Sennheiser HD-206.
 These are pocket-friendly headphones, yet sound anything but cheap.
 They’re fantastic for studio use, are supremely light, comfortable and durable for long days in the studio, and they're affordable enough that you can probably afford multiple pairs for your studio.

 Toward the pricier end the choice gets tougher because there are so many options.
 We’d plump for the Focal Listen Professional.
 They're competitively priced and have an excellent pedigree (Focal is among the most highly-regarded monitor manufacturers), and we doubt you’ll find a better pair of headphones for the same money.